A Beginner’s Guide to Training Cannabis Plants

 • There are many ways to tie plants down using string, nets, weights and wire.

 A version of topping, however, 30% of the top shoot is purposely left on.
 Rather than totally remove the top shoot and expose the two auxiliary shoots, by leaving part of the top part behind, the plants will focus their growth energy on the remaining side branches and new shoots.
-It takes around 5–7 days for the plant's growth to resume back to normal, causing a busy and squat profile.
+Again, it takes around 5–7 days for the plant's growth to resume back to normal, causing a busy and squat profile.
 To correctly perform fimming, a clean and sterile pair of scissors should be used.

 The Benefit